open-metadata/OpenMetadata/docs/openmetadata/connectors/redshift.md

 pip3 install 'openmetadata-ingestion[redshift]'
 ```

-### 3. Create a configuration file using the Redshift JSON template
+### 3. Create a configuration file using template JSON

 Create a new file called `redshift.json` in the current directory.
 Note that the current directory should be the `openmetadata/redshift` directory you created in Step 1.&#x20;